Reading room policies & procedures

 - Researchers are permitted to use one box and one folder from the box at a time.
 Please take care to keep the documents in the file in the order in which you found them.

-- The use of cell phones, cameras, PDAs, and mp3 players are not permitted in the reading room.
+- The use of cell phones (other than for photography), PDAs, and mp3 players are not permitted in the reading room.

 These guidelines apply to anyone researching in the Field Reading room, even if they are not using Special Collections and University Archives materials (i.e. interlibrary loan materials).
 If you wish to learn more about how these simple actions protect our materials, please ask the staff for more information.